TannisthaBiswas/skillcraft-the-resume-lab/README.md

-# Next.js 15 AI Resume Builder
+# Next.js Resume Builder with Gemini AI

 Build and deploy a professional **full-stack SaaS** (software-as-a-service) application with **Stripe Checkout** and the **ChatGPT API**.